 There are few experiences more difficult than caring for someone at the end of their life.
 Each of us faces death as uniquely as we lead our life.
 We all hope that when death comes it will be as peaceful and dignified as possible.
 We also hope we'll face it feeling comfortable in our surroundings, well cared for and that those we love are well supported.

-At Hospice Mid-Northland, we support you and your loved ones both practically and emotionally to ensure that you can provide the best of care in the way that you wish.
+At both Hospice Mid-Northland and the Far North Community Hospice, we support you and your loved ones both practically and emotionally to ensure that you can provide the best of care in the way that you wish.
 Hospice will continue to be there for you with emotional support in a form that suits your needs.

 - Helping to make sense of loss and grief - please read our helpful brochure

 - A yearly gathering to honour those in our care who have died.

 Social support - supporting you to access agencies and information dealing with monetary, housing and other non-medical related issues that family/whanau may be experiencing at this time

 Library covering a wide range of written and DVD information

 We have listed a number of useful links that may be helpful in relation to palliative care.